Disney Magic deck plans

-- Oceaneer Club and Oceaneer Lab changes – now with the Marvel’s Avengers Academy (the first on a Disney ship), Andy’s Room (now has the Slinky Dog slide, Mr. Potato Head and Hamm the piggy bank), also changed are the interiors of the rooms Pixie Hollow, and the Mickey Mouse Club.
+Oceaneer Club and Oceaneer Lab changes – now with Marvel’s Avengers Academy (the first on a Disney ship), Andy’s Room (now has the Slinky Dog slide, Mr. Potato Head and Hamm the piggy bank), also changed were the interiors of the rooms Pixie Hollow, and the Mickey Mouse Club.

-- The Edge (teen club) were relocated (from deck 2 to deck 9), its area was expanded and the amenities there enhanced (new gaming stations, dance floor).
+The Edge (teen club) was relocated (from deck 2 to deck 9), its area was expanded and the amenities there enhanced (new gaming stations, dance floor).

 Disney Magic deck plans are property of Disney Cruise Line.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.